pythaiml/.github/profile/README.md

 -----------
 <br />

 The main webpage still makes no sense at all, will let you know on that.
 For now, enjoy the github links.
 I lost track of how many organizations I have.
 Code in the code in the code.
 Working on RAGE this week <a href="https://github.com/gaterage">retrieval augmented generative engine</a> to complete the <a href="https://github.com/mastermindml">MASTERMIND</a> controller.
 Follow the code.
 The repos are a maze of interconnected links.
 Knowledge is power.
-# Agent Speak speak-agent
-pip install agentspeak<br />
+Ideally, RAGE will create a <a href="https://github.com/Professor-Codephreak">codephreak</a> that will learn from all the repos.
+There is only one project. pip install agentspeak<br />
 git clone https://github.com/niklasf/python-agentspeak<br />
 python3 -m agentspeak examples/refactorings/simse.asl<br />